 Winners and awards will be conferred immediately following the presentations.
 A check for the cash prizes will be mailed to the first- and second-place winners.
 Scholarships to Seton Hall University will be provided to students upon admission to the University.

 Seton Hall's High School Pirates Pitch Recognizes Entrepreneurs With $50,000 in Scholarships and Cash Awards

 Competing for $50,000 in prizes, 11 innovative student entrepreneurs pitched their start-up concepts or fledgling businesses at the sixth annual High School Pirates Pitch, a Shark Tank-style competition hosted by the Stillman School of Business' Center of Innovation and Entrepreneurship.

 High School Entrepreneurs Invited to Compete for $50,000 in Seton Hall University’s Virtual Pirates Pitch Competition

 September 28, 2020

-High school students with a business idea are invited to participate in the sixth annual High School Pirates Pitch competition hosted by the Center for Entrepreneurial Studies.
+High school students with a business idea are invited to participate in the sixth annual High School Pirates Pitch competition hosted by the Center of Innovation and Entrepreneurship.